wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

     Anti-pattern: setting the authenticated attribute on the existing session without invalidating it first.

-    **Logout.** Invalidate the session — do not merely remove the user attributes:
+    **Logout.** Invalidate the session; do not merely remove the user attributes:

     ```java
     session.invalidate();             // not session.removeAttribute(...)
     ```

     **URL rewriting.** Do not call `HttpServletResponse#encodeRedirectURL()` or `encodeURL()`; they append the session ID to the URL, exposing it.
-WSO2 products depend on cookies, so there is no functional cost to skipping them — build the redirect target directly and call `response.sendRedirect(redirectUrl)`.
+WSO2 products depend on cookies, so there is no functional cost to skipping them: build the redirect target directly and call `response.sendRedirect(redirectUrl)`.

 === "Go stack"